Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Main results

 for $\psi(u):=\log E[\exp(iuZ_1)]$ (cf. \cite[Theorem 3.1]{SatYam84}).
 In this case, $X$ fulfills Assumption \ref{Stability} provided that Assumption \ref{Moments}-(1) holds, and that the L\'{e}vy measure $\nu_0$ of $Z$ has a continuously differentiable positive density $g$ on an open neighborhood around the origin (for more details, see \cite[Section 5]{Mas13-2}).
-Under such condition, if $f$ is differentiable and itself and its derivative are of at most polynomial growth, we have
+Then, the characteristic function $\hat{p}(\cdot)$ of the invariant measure $\pi_0$ is given by